TotalDwarf03/busbee/README.md

 Unfortunately, a few changes have been made to the project in order to get it working on the USW student webserver.
 These changes are noted below:

 - **File Types:** The student webserver has restrictions on certain file types, geojson files in particular.
 To work around this, all geojson files have been converted to standard `.json` files.
+- **Leaflet TrackPlayer Plugin:** The Leaflet TrackPlayer plugin used in this project makes use of a `.cjs` file, which is not supported by the student webserver.
+To resolve this, the plugin has been modified to use a standard `.js` file instead.

 ## Linting and Formatting